GazzaJ/CI-MS4-RefereE-pay/README.md

  5. The**[Match Detail Page](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/match-detail-1.jpg)** page provides a dashboard of all match details with interactive elements.
    a.
 The **[Edit Match](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/edit-match-btn.jpg)** button which is exclusive to superusers takes them to the Edit Match page.
    b.
 The **[Edit Match page](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/edit-match.jpg)** provides the functionality to edit and update all of the match detail in one place.
    c.
-The **[Home and Away Team](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/cond-select.jp)** choices function as conditional dropdown mewnus linked to the age selection field
+The **[Home and Away Team](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/cond-select.jp)** choices function as conditional dropdown menus linked to the age selection field
    d.
 The **[Delete Match](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/edit-match-btn.jpg)** button initiates the Match deletion process by opening a delete confirmation modal.
    e.
 The **[Delete Confirmation](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/match-conf.jpg)** modal warns the superuser they are about to delete a particular Match and checks that is the intention.
    f.
 Interactive **[Match Venue](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/match-detail-2.jpg)** accordion renders a map of the venue, or provides a link to Google Maps if no map exists.